-Arsalan Mustafa is an Associate Director at Fajr Capital and focuses on principal investments.
+Arsalan Mustafa is a Director at Fajr Capital and focuses on principal investments.
 He joined Fajr Capital from Goldman Sachs, where he was an Associate, Research.
 He has more than a decade of experience in equity research and direct investment in the Middle East, including previous roles at HSBC and SAIB BNP Paribas.
 Mr Mustafa holds a bachelor’s degree from McGill University and an Executive MBA from Cass Business School.
 He is also a qualified Chartered Financial Analyst (CFA).

-Cyril Samin is a Senior Associate at Fajr Capital and focuses on principal investments.
+Cyril Samin is an Associate Director at Fajr Capital and focuses on principal investments.
 He joined Fajr Capital from Citi, where he was an Associate in the Middle East Investment Banking Team based in Dubai.
 Prior to that, he was based in London and was part of Citi’s Transportation & Infrastructure Investment Banking Team, which he joined in 2010.
 Mr Samin holds a master’s degree in International & Corporate Finance from ISC Paris Business School and an undergraduate degree in Business Management from Université de Versailles Saint-Quentin-en-Yvelines in France.

 Noman Tahir oversees business development and communications at Fajr Capital.
 He is involved in various aspects of Fajr Capital’s investment activities and is also responsible for spearheading the development and management of Fajr Capital’s key industry and institutional relationships.
 Mr Tahir has a decade of experience in developed and emerging markets.
 He started his career at Weber Shandwick, advising multinational financial services institutions on public affairs and policy in the aftermath of the 2008 financial crisis.
-He graduated from the University of Glasgow with a MA (Hons) in Economics and is an Alumnus of the U.S. Department of State’s International Visitor Leadership Programme.
+He holds a bachelor's degree in Economics from the University of Glasgow and an MBA from Saïd Business School, University of Oxford.